SpongePowered/SpongeDocs/source/plugin/configuration/nodes.rst

 ===================

 .. javadoc-import::
+    com.google.common.reflect.TypeToken
     ninja.leaping.configurate.ConfigurationNode
+    ninja.leaping.configurate.ConfigurationOptions
     ninja.leaping.configurate.commented.CommentedConfigurationNode
     ninja.leaping.configurate.loader.ConfigurationLoader
+    ninja.leaping.configurate.objectmapping.ObjectMappingException
     ninja.leaping.configurate.objectmapping.serialize.TypeSerializer
+    java.lang.Class
     java.lang.Object
+    java.util.UUID
+    org.spongepowered.api.util.TypeTokens

 In memory, the configuration is represented using :javadoc:`ConfigurationNode`\ s.
 A ``ConfigurationNode`` either holds a value (like a number, a string or a list) or has child nodes, a tree-like configuration structure.
 When using a :javadoc:`ConfigurationLoader` to load or create new configurations, it will return the **root node**.
-It is recommended that you always keep a reference to that root node stored somewhere.
+We recommend that you always keep a reference to that root node stored somewhere, to prevent loading the configuration every time you need to access it.
+As a side effect, this will keep the comments that were present in the file.
+As an alternative, you could store a reference to a :doc:`serializable config instance <serialization>` that holds the entire configuration of your plugin.

 .. note::

     Depending on the ``ConfigurationLoader`` used, you might even get a :javadoc:`CommentedConfigurationNode`, which in addition to normal ``ConfigurationNode`` behavior is able to retain a comment that will persist on the saved config file.

 Navigating Nodes
 ================